 - Maria Jose Corrales Rivera

 Maria Jose Corrales Rivera was born and raised in Costa Rica.
-She received a law degree with an emphasis in tax law from the University of Costa Rica in 2019.
-As a Legal Advisor at a multinational company dedicated to food and beverages, Maria advises on legal matters to all company departments, specifically human resources and corporate.
-As a Legal Advisor at AeroTEC, she advises on legal matters concerning regulatory issues regarding electrical aviation in Costa Rica.
-Additionally, Maria was an advisor for the Legal Clinics of the University of Costa Rica, focusing on vulnerable communities in San José, volunteer at the Sex Workers Association, and volunteer at the multinational company in developing strategies for young people aged 15 to 23 living in vulnerable communities to enter the labor world and leadership roles.
+She received a law degree from the University of Costa Rica in 2019.
+Since then, she has worked as a Legal Advisor at different companies throughout a variety of industries.
+Moreover, Maria was an advisor for the Legal Clinics of the University of Costa Rica, focusing on vulnerable communities in San José, volunteer at the Sex Workers Association, and volunteer at multinational companies in environmental projects and a social project to develop strategies for young people aged 15 to 23 living in vulnerable communities to enter the labor world and leadership roles.

 What ignited your pursuit for gender equality?

 I grew up in a vulnerable community with many privileges compared to my neighbors who were involved in violence in the nuclear family, drugs, and lack of interest in continuing their education.
 While studying for a law degree, I looked for ways to help people in vulnerable conditions, such as those with disabilities or lack of education.
-Working in the food and beverage industry has also helped me to use tools and implement strategies for the economic empowerment of young girls and women.
+As a legal professional, she has obtained tools and implement strategies for the economic empowerment of young girls and women through different legal mechanisms.